Giordy03/14esimo-piano/README.md

 ## Features
 - **Retro Game Collection**: Access a variety of classic retro games, including Tetris, Pong, Pac-Man, and more, all optimized for mobile gameplay.
 - **Offline Gameplay Capability**: Enjoy retro gaming experiences even in areas with limited or no internet connectivity (single player mode or splitting the screen to play together with friends)
+- **Play with friends**: Join a room to enter a tournament and discover who the best player in your friend group is
+- **Online matches**: Bored to play alone?
+Pick a game and connect live to another gamer in the word
 - **Variety of Game Genres**: Choose from a diverse selection of retro game genres, including puzzle, arcade, action, adventure, and racing, ensuring there's something for every gaming preference.

 ## Installation